Free interactive D&D 5e SRD stat block

 How to run Ankylosaurus

 The dinosaur's identity at the table is a wall of muscle that does not negotiate.
 Its 30 ft. walk speed is unremarkable, Passive Perception 11 is poor, and Int 2 means no flanking, no feinting, no clever switches.
-It plants itself, swings at whoever is closest, and ignores the wizard pelting it from sixty feet because it cannot conceive of a problem in that direction.
-Pick one PC each round (the closest, or the one who most recently hurt it) and commit.
+It picks one PC each round, the closest or the one who most recently hurt it, and commits to swinging until that target drops or moves away.
 The fight feels honest if the dinosaur is dumb and consistent rather than puppeted into smart targeting.
+A Prone target takes both Tail attacks at advantage on the next round, which is as close as beasts get to strategy.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.